LexMastro/AM-portfolio/README.md

 ## Description
 * A portfolio page to showcase my skills & talents for future employers to view.

-* The portfolio includes Contact links, about me section & projects section.
+* The portfolio includes contact link, about me section & section with deployed links to projects.

-* I have created a flex-box section with the projects.
-I thought this was quite fidgety & didn't work at times - though I think I figured it out.

-*

 ## Installation